dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

     ![Upload code to AWS](https://cdn.auth0.com/blog/jsdeploy/awsuploadcode.png)
 - Check availability for the app URL.
 Mine looks like this:
     ![URL](https://cdn.auth0.com/blog/jsdeploy/awsavailableurl.png)
-- The next page allows us to configure Database Instance.
-Now our app already uses a remote mongoDB instance, so we can skip it.
+- The next page allows us to configure a Database Instance.
+Now our app already uses a remote MongoDB instance, so we can skip it.
     ![Skip setting up DB Instance](https://cdn.auth0.com/blog/jsdeploy/awskip.png)
 - This step allows us to modify our configuration details.
 The default one is okay for our app.
     ![Configuration details](https://cdn.auth0.com/blog/jsdeploy/awsdefaultconfig.png)